EC-CUBE/ec-cube/chef/cookbooks/mysql/README.md

 The `server_repl_password` parameter allows the user to specify the password used by `'repl'@'%'`, used in clustering scenarios.
-When omitted, it does create the repl user or set a password.
+When omitted, it does not create the repl user or set a password.

 The mysql_service resource supports :create, :restart, and :reload actions.